“Hanging one scoundrel, it appears, does not deter the next. Well, what of it? The first one is at least disposed of.”

 Culminating in 1692, both men and women were hanged after the notorious witchcraft trials in Salem, Massachusetts.
-One of these notorious cases was four-year-old Dorcas Good, who was convicted of witchcraft and sent to prison in 1692.
+One of these notorious cases was four-year-old Dorcas Good, convicted of witchcraft and sent to prison in 1692.
 She was the daughter of Sarah Good, who was one of the first three people accused of witchcraft.
-Little Dorcas was taken to prison with her mother, and at one point, she confessed to practicing witchcraft.
+Little Dorcas was taken to prison with her mother, and she confessed to practicing witchcraft at one point.
 Her mother certainly told her to do that to save her life.
 As it turned out, Sarah Goode was hanged on July 19, 1692, and her little daughter stayed in prison for several more months.
 When she was finally released, she had lost her mind.
 Later her father petitioned the authorities for help in taking care of her.

 This type of rough justice was also used regularly by whites against their African American slaves.
 Those white men who protested were often in danger of being lynched themselves.
 One such man was Elijah Lovejoy, editor of the Alton [Illinois] Observer, who was shot by a white mob after publishing articles criticizing lynching and advocating the abolition of slavery.

 After the revolution, the most common hangings of white men were due to war-related crimes such as spying, espionage, treason, or desertion.
 Blacks were summarily hanged, at the will of their owners, most often for the “official” reason of revolt.
-However, it could have been for any cause whatsoever and merely “labeled” as such.
+However, it could have been for any cause and merely “labeled” as such.
 Whites who sympathized with the slaves were also often hanged.

-It was also during this time that vigilantism arose in the absence of formal criminal justice systems.
+During this time, vigilantism arose without formal criminal justice systems.
 Most often called vigilance committees, these groups got together to blacklist, harass, banish, “tar and feather,” flog, mutilate, torture, or kill people perceived as threats to their communities or families.
 By the late 1700s, these committees became known as lynch mobs because almost all the time, the punishment handed out was a summary execution by hanging.